apdachowicz/test-projects/README.md

 Notebooks for solutions to 538's Riddlers Questions.

-Nate Silver's [fivethirtyeight](https://fivethirtyeight.com/) hosts a fun brain teaser section known as [The Riddler](https://fivethirtyeight.com/tag/the-riddler/).
+Nate Silver's [fivethirtyeight](https://fivethirtyeight.com/) hosts a fun brain teaser section: [The Riddler](https://fivethirtyeight.com/tag/the-riddler/).
 If I come across any that seem fun, and that pair well with jupyter notebooks for visualization, I'll add my solutions here!

 Riddler's included:
 ### [Can You Find The Best Dungeons & Dragons Strategy?](https://github.com/apdachowicz/test-projects/blob/master/538_Riddles/05152020_DnD.ipynb)